dailydimaz/MemoryColorChallenge/ANDROID_BUILD.md

 ## 🐛 Troubleshooting

+### GitHub Actions Issues

+**Build Fails with "403 Forbidden" on Release Creation**
+- Ensure repository settings allow GitHub Actions to create releases
+- Go to: Settings → Actions → General → Workflow permissions
+- Select "Read and write permissions"
+- Or add the workflow permissions in the YAML file (already included)

+**Release Creation Fails**
+- Only happens on pushes to `main` branch
+- Pull requests and other branches will build APKs without creating releases
+- Check the Actions tab for detailed error messages

 ### APK Won't Install
 - Ensure "Unknown Sources" is enabled
 - Check if you have enough storage space